 What is Early Access?

 The determination as to whether a student qualifies for the PSD Early Access Program is solely within the discretion of PSD staff.
+And, if a child earns the opportunity for Early Access, that Early Access kindergarten or 1st grade class spot is offered at the child's home school in PSD.
+Early Access is a separate process from School of Choice.

 “Highly-advanced gifted child” means a gifted child whose body of evidence demonstrates a profile of exceptional ability or potential compared to same-age gifted children.
 To meet the needs of highly-advanced development, early access to educational services may be considered as a special provision for the highly-advanced gifted child who exhibits exceptional ability and potential for accomplishment in cognitive process, academic areas, and behavior.